TandiweP/horror_movie_list/README.md

+# Horror Movie List

-# horror_movie_list
+# Description:
 Who doesn't love a good horror movie?
-I've made a list of some of my favorites with stats including original taglines.

-Description:
 This is a list of Bootstrap cards that pull horror movies (with data) from a json file and renders them to the cards.
 It is a modulated React program and is function oriented.

 Future Improvements: